Stremio/stremio-addon-sdk/README.md

 addon.run()

-// If you want this add-on to appear in the addon catalogs, call publishToCentral with the publically available URL to your manifest addon.publishToCentral('https://my-addon.com/manifest.json')
+// If you want this add-on to appear in the addon catalogs, call .publishToCentral() with the publically available URL to your manifest addon.publishToCentral('https://my-addon.com/manifest.json')

 ```